Can CBD Help With Anxiety at Work?

 The issue is when it becomes overwhelming or "separate" from the actual stress of the job.

 Whether it's a difficult boss, impossible workloads, or office politics...the body's pathway for anxiety at work is the same.

 We're going to look at the intersection of four key areas for anxiety:

 - General anxiety disorder - when our filter at work is prone to anxiety

 - Social anxiety - navigating social politics, public speaking, and more

 - Stress response - when sheer workload is overwhelming our systems

-- Negative thoughts - how do we turn down chatter
+- Negative thoughts - how do we turn down the chatter

 Of course, we'll look at how CBD affects these pathways which is interesting in itself.